yt-project/yt/doc/source/yt3differences.rst

   Axis names are now at the *end* of field names, not the beginning.
   ``x-velocity`` is now ``velocity_x``.
 For a full list of all of the fields, see :ref:`field-list`.
-* Fields can be accessed by a name, but are named internally as ``(fluid_type, fluid_name)``.
+* Fields can be accessed by a name, but are named internally as ``(field_type, field_name)``.
 See :ref:`fields`.
-* Mesh fields on-disk will be in code units, and will be named ``(code_name, FieldName)``.
+* Mesh fields that exist on-disk in an output file can be read in using whatever name is used by the output file.
+On-disk fields are always returned in code units.
+The full field name will be will be ``(code_name, field_name)``.
 See :ref:`fields`.
 * Particle fields on-disk will also be in code units, and will be named ``(particle_type, FieldName)``.
-If there is only one particle type in the output file, the particle type for all particles will be ``io``.
+If there is only one particle type in the output file, all particles will use ``io`` as the particle type.
 See :ref:`fields`.
+* The objects we used to refer to as "parameter files" we now refer to as a dataset.
+Instead of ``pf``, we now suggest you use ``ds`` to refer to an object returned by ``yt.load``.
+* You can now create data objects without referring to hierarchy: instead of ``pf.h.all_data()``, you can now say ``ds.all_data()``.
+* The hierarchy is still there, but it is now called the index: ``ds.index``.
 * Previously, yt would capture command line arguments when being imported.
-  This no longer happens.
-As a side effect, it is no longer necessary to specify ``--parallel`` at the command line when running a parallel computation.
-Use ``yt.enable_parallelism()`` instead.
+This now only happens when you import yt using ``from yt.mods import *``.
+Since command line arguments are not parsed when using ``import yt``, it is no longer necessary to specify ``--parallel`` at the command line when running a parallel computation.
+Use ``yt.enable_parallelism()`` in your script instead.
   See :ref:`parallel-computation` for more details.
 * Any derived quantities that *always* returned lists (like ``Extrema``, which would return a list even if you only ask for one field) now only returns a single result if you only ask for one field.
-Results for particle and mesh fields will be returned separately.
+Results for particle and mesh fields will also be returned separately.
 See :ref:`derived-quantities` for more information.
 * Derived quantities can now be accessed via a function that hangs off of the ``quantities`` atribute of data objects.
-Instead of ``dd.quantities['TotalMass']``, you can now use ``dd.quantities.total_mass()`` to do the same thing.
+Instead of ``dd.quantities['TotalMass']()``, you can now use ``dd.quantities.total_mass()`` to do the same thing.
 All derived quantities can be accessed via a function that hangs off of the `quantities` attribute of data objects.
 See :ref:`derived-quantities`.
-* You can't get the ``grids`` attribute of data objects.
+* The ``grids`` attribute data objects no longer exists.
 To get this information, you have to use spatial chunking and then access them.
 See :ref:`here grid-chunking` for an example.
+For datasets that use grid hierarchies, you can also access the grids for the entire dataset via `ds.index.grids`.
+This attribute is not defined for particle or octree datasets.

 Cool New Things
 ---------------